yashikajayasinghe/step-interview-sample-app/README.md

 You are more than welcome to prepare a solution to the problem statement before the interview - we'll ask you to extend it with pseudo code if you do.

+Below are instructions on how to run the application, and below that are instructions on what we will talk about in the interview.
+There are instructions that depend on your area of skill and the role you are applying for.
+Feel free to look at the other instructions if that would also show of your strengths.

 ## Running the application

 ### Running the API